mewostick/Creosynth/pages/playbook-features.md

 - Debloat Microsoft Edge - uses a couple of registry tweaks to make Edge less cluttered
 - Keep Microsoft Edge as is

+## ExplorerPatcher
+- Install from the playbook's files

 ## Downloading and installing from the internet
 - Chocolatey
 - LATEST VisualCppRedist AIO (the playbook installs a local one if not chosen)
+- LATEST STABLE ExplorerPatcher (the playbook has an option to install a local one if not chosen)